Newcomer On The Block (Logging and Sawmilling Journal, 10/94)

 The Tigercat 853E Feller Buncher is manufactured by Tigercat industries of Brantford, Ontario.
 It is distributed in Canada by John Deere.
 Schwartz was asked by his John Deere distributor, Capital Tractors of Vernon, if he would like to test the prototype this past summer.
 That produced the manufacturer’s first satisfied customer , with the promise of many more to come.
 “We demonstrated it for three weeks and then we bought it,” Schwartz explains, adding that there were other local contractors waiting to buy the unit he had declined.

 In a nutshell, he says he likes the Tigercat’s solid construction and speedy operation.
-With a fleet of JD machines and a long relationship with Capital, he isn’t worried about dealer support for the fledgling buncher.
+With a fleet of John Deere machines and a long relationship with Capital, he isn’t worried about dealer support for the fledgling buncher.

 The first block that they took the machine into had a fair percentage of big trees on slopes that ranged up to 50 percent.
 The second trial block, logged for Riverside Forest Products, was 28 hectares on somewhat gentler ground, but the mixed stands slowed production a little.